-It is almost Thanksgiving and winter break is just around the corner!
-Our schedules will be more relaxed, but it will also be challenging to manage both working at home and the kids.
+If you’re reading this post, we’re guessing that means that a long break is around the corner.
+Which means: Our schedules will be more relaxed, but it will also be challenging to manage both working at home and the kids.

 Here are a few suggestions for the next two weeks:

 Take a vacation: Plan on taking at least one week of vacation.
 Taking a break helps you connect with the kids instead of trying to stay focused on two things at the same time—it does not work.
 Multitasking is exhausting.

 Plan the break: Have a list of activities that you can do as a family and a few where the kids get one-on-one time with each parent.
 It does not need to be fancy outings just something where you spend focused time with them.

 Sports Practice: If kids have sports practice during the break, attend those practices.
 It will give you a chance to regroup, finish last minute shopping, your work or just relax.

 Daily schedule: Break down the day for the kids—work in the morning and fun in the afternoons.
 Having a general idea of the day will set expectations with the kids and will help ensure they do not spend all day on technology.

 Activities: Keep the kids engaged with holiday fun activities while you are working.
 Keeping them involved will help you stay focused and get things done in time.